Carbon Monoxide Detector: Know when you’re in danger

 What is the best CO detector?

-After comparing and contrasting all available gas leak detectors, we chose Wireless PowerG CO Detectors for our customers.
+After comparing and contrasting all available CO detectors, we chose Wireless PowerG CO Detectors for our customers.
 They’re fully certified by the strictest and demanding international standards for safety products in Europe (LPCB UK, EN 50291) and USA (UL 2075), and they have a four-year battery life.
 We’ll do the installing and the monitoring.

 Since 1843, Stanley has been a leading name in tools, and that same commitment to safety has carried over into the residential market.
-We’re certified by the Central Station Alarm Association, the Bureau of Private Security, the Consumer Protection Office Roaming License and the Underwriters Laboratories of Canada.
+We’re certified by the Central Station Alarm Association, the Bureau of Private Security, the Consumer Protection Office and the Underwriters Laboratories of Canada.

 Know you’re safe from CO: the #1 silent killer